 The V6 also, like many of the top underwater drones, shoots 4K video and offers a good 166-degree field of view.
 It’s great for divers and explorers, with its durable 100kg Kevlar tether and advanced maneuverability coming in handy for such uses as exploring shipwrecks and coral reefs.
 If you’re looking for another method of underwater exploration, take a look at the robots offered by Deep Trekker.
 The QYSEA FIFISH V6 also comes with the option of live streaming to immersive VR, but unlike the PowerRay, it doesn’t come with VR goggles.
 If you want to take photos from the ground, the best mirrorless camera may be the way to go.

 Award: Longest Battery Life

-This sleek and relatively compact underwater drone from Geneinno is well suited for capturing photo and video of snorkeling, scuba diving and yachting trips.
-It may not have quite the depth of the Tether Titan (our #2 pick) or the omni-directional control of the FIFISH V6 (our #4 pick) but it does have very long, up to five hour battery life, and scoots through the water at a relatively sprightly 4 knots.
+This sleek and relatively compact underwater drone from Geneinno is well suited for capturing photos and videos of snorkeling, scuba diving, and yachting trips.
+It may not have quite the depth of the Tether Titan (our #2 pick) or the Omni-directional control of the FIFISH V6 (our #4 pick) but it does have a very long, up to five-hour battery life, and scoots through the water at a relatively sprightly 4 knots.